jasmine-dragons/engaged/README.md

 _engagED_ responds to natural teacher interactions in a virtual classroom setting, adjusting student behaviors based on teaching strategies.
 Just like in a real class, students may ask unexpected questions, lose focus, or react differently depending on the teacher’s approach.
 At the end of each session, _engagED_ provides a performance dashboard, offering insights into key performance metrics and providing feedback for improvement.

 ## How we built it
-_engaged_ was built by a mix of haxers from various backgrounds in frontend and backend roles.
+_engagED_ was built by a mix of haxers from various backgrounds in frontend and backend roles.
 We began by wireframing and designing our user workflows, and then iterated upon these designs to create a seamless experience.
 We used a variety of cutting-edge technologies in this platform, which are outlined below.

 ### Design and Wireframing
 ![image](https://github.com/user-attachments/assets/dc7576bc-e58f-4868-b769-94d4d9266c97)